 To qualify for a HECM for Purchase loan you’ll need to:

 - Be 62 or older: If you’re co-borrowing with a spouse, both applicants will need to be at least 62 years old

 - Make a large down payment: Down payment requirements on a HECM for Purchase can range from 30-70% of the purchase price depending on your age.
 Older applicants can make a down payment on the lower end of the scale

 - Meet property requirements: The home you plan to buy must be a single-family home, a multifamily home with no more than four units, or a HUD-approved condo or manufactured home

 - Live in the home full-time: If you move out or spend significant portions of the year elsewhere, the lender can call the loan due

-- Keep taxes and insurance current: As with any mortgage, you’re responsible for property taxes and homeowners insurance premiums, as well as any relevant homeowners association fees.
+- Keep taxes and insurance current: As with any mortgage, you’re responsible for property taxes and homeowners insurance premiums, as well as any relevant homeowners association fees and home maintenance expenses.
 You’ll also need to pay FHA mortgage insurance premiums

 - Complete a counseling course: HECM for purchase borrowers must complete HUD counseling to ensure that they understand the loan terms and obligations before they take out the mortgage

 How is a reverse mortgage for purchase repaid?

 Since you don’t make regular monthly payments (remember, you still owe taxes and insurance and must maintain the property) on a reverse mortgage purchase loan, what happens to the loan’s principal balance?
 What about the interest payments?